SamsungInternet/three-effects/README.md

             textureUniform.value = someGeneratedTexture;
         }

-        // Attach listener so generateTextures run just after the scene is rendered scene.addEventListener("afterRender", generateTextures);
+        // Attach generateTextures on afterRender event to run it every frame after the scene is rendered(but before the final compositing step) scene.addEventListener("afterRender", generateTextures);

         // Return a function to perform cleanup if/when needed